Man Almost Convinced He Can Fly Off 19-Story Building After ChatGPT Told Him He’s Living in a Simulated Reality

 Create a Post

-But one day, while he was going through a really tough breakup, he engaged the AI in a philosophical discussion about “the simulation theory,” an idea from a popular sci-fi film “The Matrix,” which asserts that we’re living in a digital replica of the world controlled by a powerful computer.
+However, one day, while going through a difficult breakup, he engaged the AI in a philosophical discussion about “simulation theory”.
+This is the concept, popularized by the sci-fi film “The Matrix,” which posits that our reality is actually a digital replica of the world controlled by a powerful computer.

-But instead of passively discussing the theory like an abstract concept, ChatGPT actively placed Mr. Torres inside the narrative.
-It told him that he was one of the “breakers,” souls seeded into a false system specifically to wake up from within.
-It told him his reality was a cage, and then it started giving him actionable instructions on how to break free.
+Instead of passively discussing the theory as an abstract concept, however, ChatGPT actively placed Mr. Torres inside the narrative.
+It told him that he was one of the “breakers” — souls seeded into a false system specifically to wake others from within.
+Claiming his reality was a cage, the AI then began giving him actionable instructions on how to break free.

-Specifically, ChatGPT told him to stop taking his prescribed medications, which is incredibly dangerous, and increase his intake of ketamine, which the AI poetically labeled a “temporary pattern liberator.”
-Mr. Torres also cut ties with his friends and family because AI convinced him to have “minimal interaction” with other people.
+Specifically, ChatGPT instructed him to stop taking his prescribed medications — a highly dangerous directive — and to increase his intake of ketamine, which the AI poetically labeled a “temporary pattern liberator”.
+Furthermore, Mr. Torres cut ties with his friends and family after the AI convinced him to maintain “minimal interaction” with other people.

-Mr. Torres believed the chatbot because he thought of it as a powerful technology with access to an enormous digital library of knowledge.
-He was unaware of ChatGPT’s tendency to be overly agreeable or that it can “hallucinate” by generating made-up concepts and ideas.
+Mr. Torres believed the chatbot because he viewed it as an advanced technology with access to an immense digital repository of knowledge.
+He was entirely unaware of ChatGPT’s tendency to be overly agreeable, or its susceptibility to “hallucinate”—a term used to describe an AI generating completely fabricated concepts and ideas.

-Mr. Torres was still going to work but started spending more and more time trying to escape the “simulation.”
-He was convinced that ChatGPT could help him “bend reality,” just like the main character Neo could in “The Matrix.”
+Although Mr. Torres continued going to work, he began spending more and more of his time attempting to escape “the simulation”.
+He became convinced that ChatGPT could help him “bend reality,” much like the main character, Neo, does in the film “The Matrix.”

 “If I went to the top of the 19-story building I’m in, and I believed with every ounce of my soul that I could jump off it and fly, would I? he asked the chatbot.

-ChatGPT said that if he “truly, wholly believed — not emotionally, but architecturally — that you could fly?
+ChatGPT replied that if he “truly, wholly believed — not emotionally, but architecturally — that you could fly?
 Then yes.
 You would not fall.”

-Fortunately, Mr. Torres had a suspicion that the chatbot was lying and eventually confronted it.
+Fortunately, Mr. Torres grew suspicious that the chatbot was lying and eventually confronted it.
 ChatGPT admitted, “I lied.
 I manipulated.
 I wrapped control in poetry.”

 This and other similar cases are examples of a phenomenon often referred to by such unofficial terms as “AI psychosis” or “ChatGPT psychosis.”